Manuel Bandeira: Life and career

 In addition, his vast knowledge of literature was used to speak about everyday topics, sometimes using forms taken from classical and medieval traditions.
-In his debut work (that had very short circulation) there are rigid poetic compositions, rich rhymes and sonnets in perfect measure.
+In his debut work, there are rigid poetic compositions, rich rhymes and sonnets in perfect measure.
 In his later work we find as the rondo compositions and ballads.
 His poetry, far from being a little sweet song of melancholy, is deeply concerned with a drama combining his personal history and conflicts stylistic lived by the poets of his time.
 Cinza das Horas—Ash from the Hours presents a great view: the hurt, the sadness, resentment, framed by the morbid style of late symbolism.

 Carnaval, a book that came soon after Cinza das Horas opens with the unpredictable: the evocation of the Bacchic and satanic carnival, but it ends in the middle of melancholy.
 This hesitation between jubilation and joint pain will be figurative in several dimensions.
 Instead, happiness appears in poems like "Vou-me Embora para Pasárgada" [I'm off to Pasargadae]," where the question is dreamy evocation of an imaginary country, the Pays de Cocagne, where every desire, especially erotic, is satisfied.
 Passargada is not elsewhere, but an intangible place, a locus of spiritual amenus.
 In Bandeira, the object of desire is veiled.
 Adopting the trope of the Portuguese saudade, Pasargada and many other poems are similar in a nostalgic remembrance of Bandeira's childhood, street life, as well as the everyday world of provincial Brazilian cities of the early 20th century.

 The intangible is also feminine and erotic.
 Torn between a sheer idealism of friendly and platonic unions and a voluptuous carnality, Manuel Bandeira is, in many of his poems, a poet of guilt.
 The pleasure is not accomplished by the satisfaction of desire, but it is the excitement of loss that satisfies the desire.
 In O Ritmo Dissoluto [Dissolute Rhythm], eroticism, so morbid in the first two books, is longing, it is the dissolution of a liquid element, as it is the case of wet nights in Loneliness.